Nora

 What are the best Android kiosk devices in 2026?

 The best Android kiosk devices in 2026 include the Samsung Galaxy Tab Active5 for rugged environments, the Elo I-Series 5 for fixed retail points, and the SUNMI K3 for integrated self-service.
-For enterprise-grade reliability, prioritize devices that are Android Enterprise Recommended (AER) to prevent hardware failure.
+For enterprise deployments, Android Enterprise Recommended (AER) status can help identify devices that meet Google-defined requirements for enterprise management, security, update support, and in the rugged category specified durability criteria.

 Do I need Android Enterprise Device Owner mode for kiosks?